AleoNet/ARCs/arc-0006/README.md

     * the program does exist in the DB and in-memory `Process`
     * the new edition increments the old edition by 1
     * the upgraded code is well-formed and does not violate any of the upgrade rules
     * the existing program has a constructor.
-If it does not have a constructor, **a one-time migration is allowed for programs that were deployed before upgradability was enabled.** To qualify for the migration, the owner must match the previous owner.
-(See **Existing Programs** below)

 ## Changes to the VM and DB